tmattio/spin/README.md

 ├── docs/
 |   End-user documentation in Markdown format.
 │
-├── executable/
+├── bin/
-|   Source for the spin executable's interface, its subcommands and the man page content.
+|   Source for Spin's binary.
+This links to the library defined in `lib/`.
 │
-├── library/
+├── lib/
 |   Source for Spin's library.
-Contains most of spin's internal functionnalities.
+Contains Spin's core functionnalities.
 │
 ├── test/
 |   Unit tests and integration tests for Spin.
 │
-├── dune
+├── test_runner/
-|   Dune file used to define project-wide parameters.
+|   Source for the test runner's binary.
-│
+|
 ├── dune-project
 |   Dune file used to mark the root of the project and define project-wide parameters.
 |   For the documentation of the syntax, see https://dune.readthedocs.io/en/stable/dune-files.html#dune-project